 So I studied some of Garry's photos and figured that if I had the same basic equipment as Garry my pictures would be just as good.
-(I'm glad this doesn't happen with photographers at all in the new millennium;>)) I had a 20mm for my Nikon - heck it was EVEN WIDER than Garry's trusty 28mm.
+(I'm glad this doesn't happen at all anymore with photographers in the new millennium ;>)) I had a 20mm for my Nikon - heck it was EVEN WIDER than Garry's trusty 28mm.
 Now my photos would be better than his for sure.
-Wrong; they looked like crap.
+Of course I was wrong; they looked like crap.